 A number of our businesses are subject to federal and state privacy regulations and confidentiality obligations that, among other things, restrict the use and dissemination of, and access to, the information that we produce, store, or maintain in the course of our business.
 For example, the collection and use of patient data in our Benefits division is the subject of federal and state legislation, including privacy protections that arise under the Health Insurance Portability and Accountability Act of 1996 (HIPAA), the Gramm-Leach-Bliley Act, and other federal and state regulations arising from those and other statutes.
 Similarly, certain of our customer data is protected under the financial privacy provisions of the Dodd-Frank Act.
 We operate in several states that have similar consumer and financial privacy laws and regulations.
 We also have contractual obligations to protect certain confidential information we obtain from our existing vendors and clients.
-These obligations generally include protecting such confidential information in the same manner and to the same extent as we protect our own confidential information, and in some instances may impose indemnity obligations on us relating to unlawful or unauthorized disclosure of any such information.
+These obligations generally include protecting such confidential information in the same manner and to the same extent as we protect our own confidential information in the same manner and to the same extent as we protect our own confidential information in the same manner and to the same extent as we protect our own confidential information.